ErickLee85/C-Sharp.NetLiveProject/README.md

 ## Index View
 Here the Index is presented with a BootStrap Card layout, the user can search for a specific item title as well.
 If the user hovers over an image, two font-awesome edit and delete buttons will appear, giving the user more options with that object.
+If the user clicks the item title, it will bring them to the details view.

 ![](img/Index.png)